themattspiral/fast-prng-wasm/README.md

 gen.outputArraySize = 5000;                    // Runtime Error ⚠️
 ```

-The AssemblyScript configuration in `asconfig.release.json` specifies a fixed WASM memory size of 1 page.
-This is intentionally kept small to limit resources allocated to WASM instances -- and because output arrays larger than the default of 1000 don't increase performance any further, even when generating very large quantities of random numbers.
+The AssemblyScript compiler configuration in `asconfig.release.json` specifies a fixed WASM memory size of 1 page.
+This is intentionally kept small to limit resources allocated to WASM instances -- and again, because output arrays larger than the default of 1000 don't increase performance any further, even when generating very large quantities of random numbers.

 If for some reason you need a larger array, you can increase the configured memory size and [rebuild the library](#working-with-this-repo).